elix/elix.org/content/KeyboardPagedSelectionMixin.md

   visible item if the selection is not already there.
 Thereafter, the key will move the selection up/down by a page.

 The `KeyboardPagedSelectionMixin` only updates the selection by setting the `selectedIndex` property.
 It does not itself scroll the component.
-That responsibility is left to [SelectionInViewMixin](SelectionInViewMixin).
+That responsibility can be fulfilled with [SelectionInViewMixin](SelectionInViewMixin).

 This mixin relies on [symbols.keydown](symbols#keydown) being invoked.
 That will typically be done with [KeyboardMixin](KeyboardMixin), but you can also invoke that yourself.